 Many iPhone users are plagued by large file size of iPhone videos caused by the higher 4K resolutions.
-Sometimes iPhone users can't send a video via Email or share on Instagram and other social media due to the large size.
+Sometimes iPhone users can't play 4K/HD video, send a video via Email or share on Instagram and other social media due to the large size.
 Apple's move to HEVC format has helped reduce iPhone video sizes to some extent, but it's not very effective every time considering its limited compatibility.
 Here is the most useful way: we will show you how to compress iPhone 4K/HD video size without losing quality.

 The higher resolutions and higher frame rates on iPhone all result in bigger file size.
 However, file size limits are everywhere on social sites, chat apps, cloud storage, email services, device capacity, etc. that prevent iPhone users from sending or sharing videos freely.
 For example, below are part of iPhone video sizes and some common size limits: